of Mexican Train Sets, as well as

 Some play that doubles must be satisfied in the reverse of the order in which they were originally played.

 Some do not allow more than one double to be played in the same turn.
 In this version there can never be more than one unsatisfied double on the table.

 Some play the tiles one at a time from the start, rather than each player playing as many tiles as possible on their own train in their first turn.

 Some score with positive points instead of penalty points.
 The player who ran out of dominoes, or the player with fewest points in case of a block, scores the total number of points on the dominoes remaining in the other players' hands.
 In case of a block with a tie for winner, the winners share the other players' points.

 David Bauguess' Mexican Train Rules are based on the Puremco Mexican Train rules, but rewritten for greater clarity and with some suggested improvements.
 In this version the first turn is not special - right from the start, only one tile per turn is played.
 The page also includes a useful section on strategy.

 From the Amuseware site you can download their Mexican Train for Windows, which can be tried free for a limited time.
-Mexican Train for iPhone is also available.
-These programs play the version where the tiles are placed one at a time from the start; you can play with or without the rule that doubles must be satisfied.
+This program plays the version where the tiles are placed one at a time from the start; you can play with or without the rule that doubles must be satisfied.

 Mexican Train Dominoes Gold for iPhone, iPad and for Mexican Train Dominoes Gold for Android are apps in which the user plays against two or three computer opponents with selectable rules for playing doubles.